garvit3835/product-docs-feature/environment-variables/secrets.md

 Once a secret is saved, its value cannot be viewed or modified.
 You can only replace or delete the value.
 Otherwise, secrets work just like other environment variables.

 {% hint style="info" %}
-Note: user secrets are not available during build time, they are only available during launch and runtime steps.
+Note: User secrets are not available during build time, they are only available during launch and runtime steps.
+However, all user secrets are automatically available as environment variables within each user's workspace.
 {% endhint %}

 You can access secrets within builds or at build or launch time, just like you would access any environment variable.
 If your secret is called `MY_SECRET_KEY`, to access its value anywhere, use `$MY_SECRET_KEY`.
 At runtime, you can use the `env` binary to verify that the secrets are present within that context.